ilgu26-wq/v7-grammar-system/README.md

 | 3    | V7 Grammar  | Outcome Classification (EE / HL) |

+SPS (Structural Pressure Score) represents the relative strength of opposing market forces, used to compare directional pressure rather than to smooth volatility.

+STB functions as a stabilization and filtering layer, suppressing noise induced by volatility and allowing only structurally meaningful conditions to trigger entries.

 ### Key Metrics

 | Component | Metric | Definition |